stratisproject/Documentation/source/SmartContracts/contracts-in-depth.rst

     }
   }

-The lifecycle of the contract creation is:
+The execution flow of the contract creation is then:

 * Constructor called with ``IPersistentState`` object injected and constructor params injected
 * ``PersistentState`` called and state database updated with ``value``